masspayio/masspay-php-sdk/docs/Api/CatalogApi.md

 Get User Agreement

-Get available user agreements for payout services
+This **GET** endpoint is used to retrieve the user agreement for payout services. <br> You can use this endpoint to obtain information about the available user agreements for payout services offered by MassPay. <br> To use this endpoint, you need to provide the `ID` representing the user agreement as a required parameter in the URL Path. <br> The response will include the user agreement details.

 ### Example